How to Evaluate Behavioral Models: Setup and Existing Losses

-We consider the task of evaluating predictive models of human behavior when faced with a discrete set of options.
-This task is central to both decision theory and behavioral game theory, where agents are offered a choice over a set of lotteries or actions, respectively.
-In both settings, a researcher's task is to predict the human distribution of choices, which has elements of randomness due both to variation between people and to inherent randomness in individual people's decision making.

-Generally, researchers collect data and evaluate models on many different decision-making settings at once, reporting a model's performance across these settings in aggregate.
-In this work, we focus on the simpler problem of evaluating a model on a single decision-making setting; of course, this is an essential first step toward the more general problem.
-Accordingly, we use the terms ``model'' and ``prediction'' interchangeably, as each model only makes a prediction on a single setting.
+We now give a formal description of the problem.
+We start by making a simplification.
+While researchers generally collect data and evaluate models on many different settings (e.g., games) at once, reporting a model's aggregate performance across these settings, we focus on evaluation in a \textit{single} setting.
+However, this simplified analysis is useful: any loss that behaves appropriately on an arbitrary number of settings must behave appropriately in the special case of a single setting, so all of the loss functions we disqualify are also unsuitable for multiple settings.
+We discuss the multiple-setting case in detail in Appendix~\ref{appendix:multiplegames}, where we provide straightforward extensions of our axioms and results.

-We model a single decision-making setting as follows.
-Let $A = \{1, \ldots, d\}$ be a fixed set of choices available to the decision maker being modelled (e.g., experiment participants), and let $\Delta(A)$ be the set of distributions over these choices, i.e., the $(d-1)$-dimensional simplex.
-We assume that there exists a fixed but unknown distribution $p \in \Delta(A)$ of human choices, where $p$ captures both sources of randomness just discussed.
+We model a single scenario as follows.
+Let $A = \{1, \ldots, d\}$ be a fixed set of choices available to the decision maker being modelled (e.g., actions available to experiment participants), and let $\Delta(A)$ be the set of distributions over these choices, i.e., the $(d-1)$-dimensional simplex.
+We assume that there exists a fixed but unknown true distribution $p \in \Delta(A)$ of behavior, where the randomness in $p$ captures both differences between individuals and randomness in their behavior.
 An analyst can collect a dataset consisting of $n$ independent, identical draws from $p$, which we denote $y \sim p^n$, representing actions taken by distinct actors (for example, different participants in a psychology experiment).
 We denote the set of all such datasets by $\Datasets(A) = \bigcup_{n=1}^\infty A^n$.